Today in Tribe History: November 26, 1989

 Lew Fonseca, who spent some of his best Major League seasons in a Cleveland Indians uniform, passes away at the age of 90.

-He was hitting .370 for Cleveland in 1931 when he was dealt to the Chicago White Sox, where he wrapped up his final three big league seasons.
-He would spend the 1932 and 1933 seasons as a player-manager for the club and started the 1934 season in the manager role before a 4-11 start ended his tenure.
+He was hitting .370 for Cleveland in 1931 when he was dealt to the Chicago White Sox.
+He would remain there for his final three big league seasons, spending the 1932 and 1933 seasons as a player-manager for the club.
+He started the 1934 season in the manager role before a 4-11 start ended his tenure.